KenKundert/svg_schematic/README.rst

 Place a label.
 You must specify the location of the text anchor as an x,y pair.
 You may also specify the location (loc), the name (the label), the width (w) and the height (h).
-The location can be 'C', 'N', 'NE', 'E', 'SE', 'S', 'SW', 'W', and 'NW'.
-The default width and height is 1.
+The location controls the placement of the text and can be 'C', 'N', 'NE', 'E', 'SE', 'S', 'SW', 'W', and 'NW'.
+The default width and height of the tile that contains the label is 1.

 .. code-block:: python

     Label((x,y), name='$z^{-1}$', w=1, h=1)

 You can also specify the kind and orientation arguments.
-The kind may be 'plain', 'arrow', 'slash' or 'dot'.
+The kind may be 'plain', 'arrow', 'arrow|', 'slash' or 'dot'.
 If 'plain' is specified, no symbol is added, only the name is displayed.
-If 'arrow' is specified, an arrow is added.
+If 'arrow' is specified, an arrow is added and the centered on the specified location.
+If 'arrow|' is specified, the arrow terminates on the specified location.
 If 'slash' is specified, a small slash is added through the center.
 It is generally used with buses to indicate the bus width.
 Finally, 'dot' adds a solder dot.